The Coming Global Superstorm

 The Coming Global Superstorm (ISBN 0-671-04190-8) is a 1999 book by Art Bell and Whitley Strieber, which claims that global warming might produce sudden and catastrophic climate change.
+The eBook was published in 2001.

 Thesis

-First, the Gulf Stream and North Atlantic drift would generate a cordon of warm water around the North Pole, which in turn holds in a frozen mass of Arctic air.
-Second, if the North Atlantic drift were to shut down, that barrier would fail, releasing a flood of frozen air into the Northern Hemisphere, causing a sudden and drastic temperature shift.
+First, the authors assert that the Gulf Stream and North Atlantic Drift circulate warm water that affects Arctic regions, the related mechanisms of which they claim prevent cold air in the far north from migrating southward.
+Second, they claim that were the North Atlantic Drift to shut down, that barrier would fail, releasing this flood of low-temperature air southward into the Northern Hemisphere, causing sudden and drastic shifts in weather systems and potentially triggering either another ice age or extreme flooding.
+(Note: The current scientific discourse over AMOC collapse and any hypothesized resultant cooling in Europe rely on a somewhat different theoretical framework.)

-The book discusses a possible cause of the failure of the Gulf Stream: the melting of the polar ice caps could drastically affect the ocean salinity of the North Atlantic drift by dumping a large quantity of freshwater into the world's oceans.
+The book discusses a possible cause of the failure of the Gulf Stream: the melting of the polar ice caps could drastically affect the ocean salinity of the North Atlantic Drift by dumping a large quantity of freshwater into the world's oceans.

-Bell and Strieber contend that such destabilizations have occurred before, and cite seemingly impossible engineering feats by ancient civilizations which must have been catastrophically destroyed since they do not appear in the historical record.
+Bell and Strieber contend that such destabilizations have occurred before, citing seemingly impossible engineering feats by ancient civilizations that they propose must have been catastrophically destroyed since they do not appear in the historical record.
 Among their examples are the archaeological ruins of Nan Madol, which the book claims were built with exacting tolerances and extremely heavy basalt materials, necessitating a high degree of technical competency.
 Bell and Strieber claim that no such society exists in the modern record, or even in legend, so one must have been destroyed by dramatic means.

-Strieber and Bell assert that mammoths have been found preserved with food still in their mouths and undigested in their stomachs, so they must have been killed quickly in otherwise normal conditions.
-The book claims that they were preserved so well by quick freezing, which is taken as evidence of a rapid onset of a global blizzard or similar event.
+Strieber and Bell assert that mammoths have been found preserved with food still in their mouths and undigested matter in their stomachs, so they must have been killed quickly in otherwise normal conditions.
+The book claims that they were preserved so well due to quick freezing, which is taken as evidence of a rapid onset of a global blizzard or some similar event.

 In popular culture

-Interspersed with the analytical parts of the book are a series of interlinked short fictional scenarios, written in italics, describing what might transpire today if a destabilization of the North Atlantic Current were to occur.
-The fictional accounts of "current events" as the meteorological situation deteriorates provided background for, and is the source material of, the 2004 science fiction film The Day After Tomorrow.
-Indeed, some events from the book are portrayed in the film with little modification, such as the failure of the Gulf Stream which freezes over large portions of the northern hemisphere including New York City.
+Interspersed with the analytical parts of the book are a series of short interlinked fictional scenarios.
+Written in italics, they describe what might transpire today if a destabilization of the North Atlantic Current were to occur.
+These fictional accounts were the basis of the 2004 science fiction film The Day After Tomorrow.
+Indeed, some events from the book are portrayed in the film with little modification, such as the Gulf Stream's collapse causing large portions of the Northern Hemisphere to experience extreme cold, including New York City.